AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-variations.md

 >
 >For full information see the [Markdown](/help/assets/content-fragments/content-fragments-markdown.md) documentation.

-This allows you to format your text using markdown.
+This lets you format your text using markdown.
 You can define:

 * Headings
 * Paragraphs and Line Breaks